 Muscovado Sugar, also known as Barbados sugar or Khand, is generally unrefined (but can sometimes be partially refined).
 It has a sticky, wet, sandy texture with a fudgy, caramelly taste that works well in cookies, brownies, barbecue sauces, marinades and sweetening tea / coffee.
 Dark muscovado contains more molasses than the light version.

-Partially Refined Sugars
+What is Partially Refined Sugar?

 Demerara Sugar is essentially muscovado sugar that has been centrifuged to remove more molasses.
 It is an amber colour with a subtle flavour and due to the larger size grains, it is often used in crumbles and toppings.

-Raw Cane Sugar, also called Turbinado has slightly larger and darker grains than granulated sugar crystals.
+Raw Cane Sugar, also called Turbinado, has slightly larger and darker grains than granulated sugar crystals.
 It can be used in the same way as granulated sugar.

 Coconut Palm Sugar is made from the evaporated sap of the coconut palm tree.
 It has a caramel flavour - slightly milder than rapadura.
 Note - palm sugar is manufactured and harvested in a completely different way to palm oil and is not linked to deforestation.